0Slaye/42-minishell/README.md

 ## Prompt
 > [!NOTE]
 > The readline() function can cause memory leaks.
-We don’t have to fix them
+We don’t have to fix them.
  - handling prompt
  - handling history

 ## Lexer
 > [!NOTE]
-> We have to handle '$' with environment variables and '?'
+> We have to handle '$' with environment variables and '?'.
 > We don't have to handle unclosed quotes or special characters which are not required by the subject such as '\' or ';'.
 - tokens creation
 - text spliting